rohandhruva/apollo-kotlin-normalized-cache/Writerside/topics/expiration.md

 > Expiration dates and received dates can be both stored to combine server-controlled and client-controlled expiration strategies.

-The **maximum age** of fields can be configured either programmatically, or declaratively in the schema.
+The **max age** of fields can be configured either programmatically, or declaratively in the schema.
 This is done by passing a [`MaxAgeProvider`](https://apollographql.github.io/apollo-kotlin-normalized-cache/kdoc/normalized-cache/com.apollographql.cache.normalized.api/-max-age-provider/index.html?query=interface%20MaxAgeProvider) to the `CacheControlCacheResolver`.

 ### Global max age